robertialenti/Bike-Share/README.md

 ### 6. Preparing Data for Econometric Analysis

 Before I can perform regressions, I make the following adjustments.
 I create an event time variable, measuring number of days since the opening of Axis 1 on 11/07/2020.
-Next, I seasonally adjust the outcome variables by employing ___.
-Finally, I introduce additional covariates including daily mean temperature, precipitation, and amount of snow on ground in Montreal.
+Then, I seasonally adjust the outcome variables.
+Finally, I merge in additional covariates measuring daily mean temperature, precipitation, and amount of snow on ground in Montreal.

 ### 7. Assessing Parallel Trends

-To ensure that outcomes evolved similarly prior to treatment, and to verify that user activity did not somehow frontrun the treatment, I plot outcomes in event time separately for treated and control groups.
-In an effort to better assess trends, I plot only a single month, November, per year.
+To ensure that outcomes evolved similarly prior to treatment, and to verify that user activity did not somehow frontrun the completion of the REV, I plot outcomes in event time separately for treated and control groups.
+In an effort to better assess trends, I plot only a single month, November, for every year.

 We see that outcomes evolved quite similarly prior to the construction of the REV's Axis 1.
-This gives me confidence that _______.
+This gives me confidence that treated and control stations are similar, ___________.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/did_trip_count.png" width="425" height="250">